Aryaman-Mann/portfolio/ez_contribution.md

 ## Introduction

-ezBookkeeping is a lightweight, self-hosted personal bookkeeping app for Windows, macOS, and Linux.
+EzBookkeeping is a lightweight, self-hosted personal bookkeeping app for Windows, macOS, and Linux.
 It supports x86, amd64, and ARM architectures and can also run on a Raspberry device.
 The application works with multiple databases, such as SQLite and MySQL.
 With Docker, it can be deployed easily using a single command.

 Online Demo: [https://ezbookkeeping-demo.mayswind.net](https://ezbookkeeping-demo.mayswind.net)